-For carstone, a site or sites to deliver at least 480,000 tonnes of resources will be allocated.
-The landbank for carstone will be maintained at 10 years' supply.
+For carstone, a site or sites to deliver at least 340,200 tonnes of resources will be allocated.
+The landbank for carstone will be maintained at a level of at least 10 years' supply.

-For silica sand, sufficient sites and/or areas to deliver at least 12,380,000 tonnes of silica sand will be allocated.
-The landbank for silica sand will be maintained at 10 years' supply where practicable.
+For silica sand, sufficient sites and/or areas to deliver at least 10,500,000 tonnes of silica sand will be allocated.
+The landbank for silica sand will be maintained at a level of at least 10 years' supply where practicable.
+Planning applications for silica sand extraction located outside of allocated sites or areas of search, which would address the shortfall in permitted reserves, will be determined on their own merits in accordance with the policies in this Local Plan, including the requirements contained within Policy MP13.